opf/openproject/docs/bim-guide/ifc-viewer/README.md

 1. **IFC Model Viewer** to have a look at the building model directly within OpenProject BIM.
 2. **IFC Model Tree** to see the IFC Model Structure and show / hide elements.
-3. The **OpenProject toolbar** shows the most important user actions like createing new (BIM) issues, Import & Export BCF files, Change OpenProject View and upload & download IFC-Models
+3. The **OpenProject toolbar** shows the most important user actions like creating new (BIM) issues, Import & Export BCF files, Change OpenProject View and upload & download IFC-Models
 4. The **View Cube** to rotate the building model.
 5. The **IFC-Viewer toolbar** to interact with the building model (e.g. change perspective, hide/ show elements, select elements & slice the building model)